Jash-18/ProjectXO/README.md

 - **PyTorch Team** for the deep learning framework
 - **Gradio Team** for the easy-to-use interface library
 - **Hugging Face** for free model hosting and Spaces platform
+- **PlantVillage Dataset** creators for the comprehensive plant disease dataset
 - **Plant Pathology Community** for disease classification research

 ---